alakeldev/passwords-generator-and-manager/README.md

 - [Docs-Python](https://docs.python.org/3/tutorial/index.html) - Was a very help source of information.
 - [Udemy-Course](https://www.udemy.com/certificate/UC-aefd5c77-88d7-4a4e-a6f6-d9390bad39ab/) - In April 2022, I attended the Python Mega Course, which helped me to smoothly understand basic Python concepts.
 Additionally, I was able to learn some advanced material such as Pandas and Flask.
 - [My-Summary-In-Python](https://github.com/alakeldev/the-summary-of-python/blob/main/first.py) - I created a summary of my Python learning through my learning journey.
 - [Norton-Password-Manager](https://de.norton.com/feature/password-manager) - I found the product to be very helpful in generating the main idea of my project.
-Additionally, I am very satisfied with its features and services, such as the ability to generate new, powerful passwords and store them in an encrypted format
+Additionally, I am very satisfied with its features and services, such as the ability to generate new, powerful passwords and store them in an encrypted format.
 - [CI-Slack-Channels](https://code-institute-room.slack.com/) - I relied on the Code-Institute Slack community channels to increase my knowledge and to check for previous problems with the Heroku cloud platform and some errors that other students have faced.
+- [Cryptography-Fernet(Symmetric-encryption)](https://cryptography.io/en/latest/fernet/) - Fernet guarantees that a message/text/data encrypted using it cannot be manipulated or read without the symmetric key (also known as “secret key”).
+  - The symmetric key: is generated using a URL-safe base64-encoded 32-byte key.
+Anyone with this key is able to create and read messages.
+  - The encrypted data: is a secure message that cannot be read or altered without the key.
+It is URL-safe base64-encoded.
+This is referred to as a “Fernet token”.
+  - The decrypted data: decrypts a “Fernet token” with the same symmetric key.
+If successfully decrypted, you will receive the original plaintext as the result, and it’s a readable version for the user.
+- [Comparitech-Fernet](https://www.comparitech.com/blog/information-security/what-is-fernet/) - For advanced awesome information related to Fernet is a vast and fascinating topic that requires a deep dive to fully comprehend.

 ## Acknowledgements
 - I would like to express my gratitude to my mentor 'Martina Terlevic' for her invaluable feedback, advice, tips, and reviewing my code.